zach-klippenstein/ReproComposeAndroidViewTreeOwnersBugs/README.md

 ## Restoration scenarios

-There are two cases that are tested using this project:
+There are two type of action that are tested using this project:

  - Entire activity is destroyed and recreated, e.g. for a config change.
  - Simple navigation container (`FakeNavigationContainer`) written in Compose simulates navigating away from and then back to a screen containing all of the components listed above except the control.
 This container uses `RestorableStateProvider` to save its childrens' states, and also provides a separate `Lifecycle` for its content each time a fake "navigation" event is triggered using `AmbientLifecycleOwner`.

+This project also demonstrates the issue both with Jetpack Navigation and a custom navigation host.
+The custom host is much simpler than Jetpack Nav and is a bit easier to see what's going on and play with it.

 # Run the UI tests